 You can also emphasize some strengths that make from you an excellent candidate for the job in asset management.
 Sales skills, interpersonal skills, and CRM—if you opt for a role in distribution (sales), or analytical skills, attention to detail, and impeccable Math skills—if you apply for a role in investment.

-What’s more, you understand that keeping cash in a bank means burning cash, because 0.1 interest rates on current accounts and 1-3% interest rates on saving accounts will hardly beat the 3% inflation, even if banks did not charge the outrageous fees they charge for playing with our money.
+What’s more, you understand that keeping cash in a bank means burning cash, because 0.1 interest rates on current accounts and 1-3% interest rates on saving accounts will hardly beat the 3% inflation (or the 10% we see right now in many countries), even if banks did not charge the outrageous fees they charge for playing with our money.

 Summarized and underlined, you see the meaningful purpose in this job, have passion for investing capital, and believe to have the right skills to make something big happen in the field.